 Invite a mixed-gender wedding party

 Incorporating bridesmaids and groomsmen into your wedding party is a popular trend in the United States, and for good reason.
-It allows you to have a wedding party made up of your closest friends and family members, as well as making people of all genders feel more welcome.
+It allows you to have a wedding party made up of your closest friends and family members, as well as creating a gender equality friendly atmosphere for all.

 Book an inclusive resort